jeffwidman/bitbucket-issue-migration/README.md

 * This script is not idempotent--re-running it will leave the first set of imported issues intact, and then create a duplicate set of imported issues after the first set.
 If you want to re-run the import, it's best to delete your GitHub repo and start over so that the GitHub issue IDs start from 1.
-Alternatively, if an import breaks midway, you can restart from the breakage point using the `--start_id` option.

 * The maximum allowable size per individual issue is 1MB.
 This limit is imposed by GitHub's